williamelias/Django-ecommence/README.md

 #About

-This repository is destinated for show a ecommence project developed with Django 2.0 and also with use of PostgreSQL.
+This repository is destinated for show a ecommence project developed with Django 2.0, Python 3 and also PostgreSQL.